kaixiangtay/Startup-Valuation-with-Machine-Learning/README.md

 ## Usage

-To try out our endpoint, you can import the Postman collection located at [https://github.com/kaixiangtay/Startup-Valuation-with-Machine-Learning/blob/main/StartupValuationPrediction.postman_collection.json](https://github.com/kaixiangtay/Startup-Valuation-with-Machine-Learning/blob/main/StartupValuationPrediction.postman_collection.json).
+To try out our endpoint, you can import the Postman collection located at: [https://github.com/kaixiangtay/Startup-Valuation-with-Machine-Learning/blob/main/StartupValuationPrediction.postman_collection.json](https://github.com/kaixiangtay/Startup-Valuation-with-Machine-Learning/blob/main/StartupValuationPrediction.postman_collection.json).

 The above collection includes a sample payload and makes a POST request to our endpoint!